sigilante/rpg/README.md

-# rpg
+# `rpg`

-Tabletop role-playing game utilities
+A collection of tabletop role-playing game utilities.